leonlinsx/minimal-mistakes/_posts/2019-05-31-improve-forecasts-communists.md

 > Over time, you develop an increasing view of the world.
 Earlier in our lives we're absorbed with the perspectives outside of us, and look outside to see what to do, we take them in as our own.
 As the world gets more complex, we move from this socialised system to a self authored one, we write our own story with our own internal system.
 Over time, even that breaks down for some people, we give up the protection of a single system of our own, and in a self transforming system it's about looking across multiple stakeholders and create new possibilities people stuck in their own perspectives cannot see.

 I didn't have time to dig into this but it was an interesting framework to think about.
-This comes from Keegan's theory of adult development \[5\].
+This comes from Kegan's theory of adult development \[5\].

 > So many leadership courses ask you to name your own values, as though that's something you discover, compared to something that you become as you find it.
 You don't say to little children "I'm dissapointed you're not running like an 18 year old" but we say that to adults all the time.